ccommons/rlc/README.md

     ./init_data

-8. Run python manage.py runserver.
-This should start a development server.
+8. Start a development server with:

+    python manage.py runserver

 9. Log in to your development server with the superuser that you created, go to /admin/, and add yourself to the "Editor" group (at least).